TizenTeam/TizenRT/apps/examples/version/README.txt

 examples/version
 ^^^^^^^^^^^^^^

-  This is the mandatory, "Version, World!!" example.
-It prints "Version, World!!" third.
+  This is the mandatory, "Version" example.
+It prints the version in loop.
   Really useful only for bringing up new TinyAra architectures.

   Configs (see the details on Kconfig):